Bristol Women’s Voice is excited to support young women in Bristol to be heard and to become change makers through our young women’s projects.

-Previous events and workshops have included:
+Our previous events and workshops from this series have included:

 - Write it up!
 Writing Workshop for Young Women